Previous dayApril 15, 2026Next day

 18.3 km---✓ ReviewedUSGS →

-At 19:17 UTC on April 15, 2026, a magnitude 2.3 tremor occurred 120 km SSW of False Pass, Alaska.
-The hypocenter lay at 18.3 km, placing this in the shallow crustal category.
-Geolocation places the event at 53.796°N, -163.828°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.3 event was detected 120 km SSW of False Pass, Alaska on April 15, 2026, with origin time 19:17 UTC.
+The event originated approximately 18.3 km below the surface, classifying it as shallow crustal.
+The epicenter is at 53.796°, -163.828°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15